Blanca Rodríguez (journalist)

-Blanca Isabel Rodríguez González (born 13 April 1959) is a Uruguayan journalist, newsreader, writer and politician.
+Blanca Isabel Rodríguez González (born 13 April 1959) is a Uruguayan journalist, newsreader, teacher and politician.
 She was the anchor of Channel 10's Subrayado newscast from 1990 to 2024.
 In the 2024 general election, she was elected Senator of the Republic for the Broad Front for the 50th Legislature.

 Biography

-Blanca Rodríguez was born in Montevideo on 13 April 1959, and was educated at the Instituto de Profesores Artigas.
+Blanca Rodríguez was born in Montevideo on 13 April 1959, and was educated at the Artigas Institute for Teacher Education where she graduated as a literature teacher.
 She began her career as an anchorperson in 1988.
 She went on to co-host Canal 10's central newscast, Subrayado, with Jorge Traverso from 1990 to 2013.
 After Traverso left the central edition of Subrayado after 23 uninterrupted years, on 22 February 2013, Rodríguez remained at the forefront of the newscast.
 She has created several journalistic series on television and radio, which led her to interview prominent national and international personalities.
 She is the author of several books based on her own research and interviews.

 March 2008 marked the 20th anniversary of her debut on Subrayado.
 In March 2010, she became longest-serving Uruguayan news host, having worked continuously since 1988.

 She has received numerous honors throughout her career, including the Woman of the Year Award, organized annually in Uruguay to recognize and promote Uruguayan women in various fields.